 Your ability to be involved in the process of looking into assisted living with your parents is dependent on your life situation.
 Physical distance, career and family demands can all get in the way of helping your parents sort through their options.
 You have to decide, based on the factors in your own life, how involved you can be.
 If you are unable to be involved in every step of the process then ask your parents where they need the most help.
 Maybe they can do the research but really want you to visit some communities with them.
 Showing up at the time they need it the most can be very helpful and mean a lot to your parents.

-The fact that you are asking the question about how involved to be with your parents is evidence of your respect for them and concern for their wellbeing.
+The fact that you are asking about how involved to be with your parents is evidence of your respect for them and concern for their wellbeing.
 You want to help them with this important decision but you also respect the fact that they can choose whether or not you are involved.
 Continue to express your support and willingness to help no matter how your parents decide to approach the process.